 More specifically, CEPT supports:

-the modification of footnote RR No. 5.461 to exempt agreements under RR No. 9.21 regarding GSO networks in the MSS in the frequency bands 7250-7300 MHz and 7300-7375 MHz with respect to non-GSO systems for which complete coordination or notification information are received by the Bureau after the last date of WRC-23 or the entry into force of final acts of WRC-23.
+the modification of footnote RR No. 5.461 to exempt agreements under RR No. 9.21 regarding GSO networks in the MSS in the frequency bands 7250-7300 MHz and 7300-7375 MHz with respect to non-GSO systems for which complete coordination or notification information, as appropriate, are received by the Bureau after the last date of WRC-23 or the entry into force of final acts of WRC-23.

 extend the provisions of RR No. 22.2 via an additional Article No. 22.2bis to GSO networks in the MSS in the concerned frequency bands.

-Introducing new RR Appendix 4 data items for assignments to non-GSO systems in the above-mentioned frequency bands to better facilitate analysis of potential interference for victim GSO networks.
+introducing new RR Appendix 4 data items for assignments to non-GSO systems in the above-mentioned frequency bands to better facilitate analysis of potential interference for victim GSO networks.

 Background